smarthi/NMT-Sagemaker-Inference/README.md

-Given the > 6 mins time to create a Sagemaker endpoint, the fact that all Sagemaker model training is batch only, and also that Python is the primary language of Sagemaker - its best to use Sagemaker for model inference only when invoked from modern streaming pipelines like Kafka Streams and Flink.
+Given the > 6 mins time to create a Sagemaker endpoint, the fact that all Sagemaker model training is batch only, and also that Python is the primary language of Sagemaker - its best to use Sagemaker for model inference when invoked from modern streaming pipelines like Kafka Streams and Flink.
 For streaming model training - consider looking at --> Oryx2, PredictionIO or Flink's Queryable State.